arrayoutofbounds/terminal-panel/README.md

 ##### Example of using the method shown above

+Spawning the terminal will create a new terminal with the command you pass into it.
+Please beware of the path being different in the OS.
+Use path.sep to ensure it works on windows and linux/MacOSX.

+The GUI will be created and the result of the command will be shown.

 ```coffee
 terminal = @createTerminal()
 terminal.spawn(jdkPath + " -classpath " + pathToJar + @pathToClass + " com.systemj.SystemJRunner " + filePath,"java",["-classpath", "" + pathToJar + @pathToClass , 'com.systemj.SystemJRunner',"" + filePath])